Thursday, February 20, 2025

 Display: 120Hz

 Unfortunately, most MX series laptops do not come with a 120Hz display.
-It is very rare to find a 120Hz display (I have seen one in 4 years) on a MX laptop under 650 dollars.
-You’ll usually find them on laptops around 800 and above.
+It’s very rare to find one under $650—in fact, I’ve only seen one in the past four years.

 PROS CONS